pcwinters/short-circuit/README.md

 # short-circuit
-Short Circuit Flux/React Data Management
+Short circuit is a Flux/React strategy for managing data bindings to components.
+It helps you write *"data driven React applications"* a la Facebook's [Relay](https://facebook.github.io/relay/), but allows you to model any resolution strategy (GraphQL or otherwise).
+Born from ideas cemented in another library [Adrenaline](https://github.com/gyzerok/adrenaline), short-circuit aims to be extremely flexible, supporting any manner of synchronous or asynchronous API.

+> **NOTE** short-circuit is under development, headed towards its first release.

+>TodoList
+* Define a strategy for memoization of root containers
+* Fully document API
+* Tutorial, walkthrough

 ## Concepts
-* `resolve` - A strategy for resolving data for the queries declared by containers.
+* `resolve()` - A strategy for resolving data for the queries declared by containers.
 Typically this will both fetch from your API and manage cache update actions.
 * Queries and Args - Containers define their data requirements with respect to:
   * `args(props): Object`) A transformation of props that affect changes in your container's query requirements.
 Args are optional, because queries can be computed directly from props.
 But, args will be spread as props along the same lifecycle as the data resolved for queries.
 In this way, you can be sure that certain props (like id's or filters) that are tightly coupled to queries are updated when the associated data is loaded.
   * `queries(args): Object`) A function that returns a anything that you know how to resolve.
 An example would be a map of prop/query pairs (the query schema for which should be understood by your resolve function.